Exploring the cloud of feature interaction scores in a Rashomon set: Motivation and prior work

 \section{Motivation and prior work}

-The study of machine learning model behavior has attracted significant attention motivated by the need for a deeper understanding.
-A primary focus lies in determining the significance of individual features and their impact.
-However, recent developments have pushed the boundaries beyond feature attribution, prompting researchers to delve into the realm of feature interaction.
+Understanding the behavior of machine learning models is receiving considerable attention.
+Many researchers seek to identify what features are important and to describe their effects.
+Recently, several works have taken one step further from explaining feature attribution towards interaction attribution.
 This shift aims to explore the interplay between features and uncover how their interactions shape the behavior of the model.
-Feature interaction \cite{sorokina2008detecting,friedman2008predictive, lou2013accurate, tsang2017detecting} occurs when the influence of one feature on the model's prediction is contingent upon other features, statistically defined as: $f \neq \sum_{i \in \I} f_{i}(\bfs{X}_{\setminus i})$.
-For example, there exists feature interaction effects in $sin(x_1 + x_2) \neq f_1(x_2) + f_2(x_1)$ between $x_1$ and $x_2$.
+Such interaction occurs when the influence of one feature, denoted as $\bfs{x}_{i}$, on the model's prediction can not be decomposed into a sum of subfunctions that do not involve the corresponding feature \citet{sorokina2008detecting,friedman2008predictive, lou2013accurate, tsang2017detecting}, denoted as $\bfs{X}_{\setminus i}$, statistically defined as: $f \neq \sum_{i \in \I} f_{i}(\bfs{X}_{\setminus i})$.
+For example, there exists feature interaction effects in $sin(\cdot)$ function between $\bfs{x}_1$ and $\bfs{x}_2$, where $sin(\bfs{x}_1 + \bfs{x}_2) \neq f_1(\bfs{x}_2) + f_2(\bfs{x}_1)$.
 Higher-order interactions among features are defined similarly.
-The feature interaction provides a more comprehensive and accurate understanding of the underlying factors driving model predictions, leading to robust and improved models; prominent applications include recommendation systems \cite{guo2017deepfm,tsang2020feature}, DNA sequence analysis and modelling \cite{greenside2018discovering}, and text-image information retrieval \cite{Wang_2019_ICCV}.
+The feature interaction can provide a more comprehensive and accurate understanding of the underlying factors driving model predictions, leading to robust and improved models; prominent applications include recommendation systems \cite{guo2017deepfm,tsang2020feature}, DNA sequence analysis and modelling \cite{greenside2018discovering}, and text-image information retrieval \cite{Wang_2019_ICCV}.

 Existing approaches that detect and explain the feature interactions mainly include (a) traditional statistical approaches such as analysis of variance (ANOVA) and H-statistics \cite{fisher1992statistical, mandel1961non, friedman2008predictive, greenwell2018simple} and (b) more recent machine learning model-based methods such as Additive Groves (AG) \cite{sorokina2008detecting}.
 AG is a non-parametric method of identifying interactions by imposing structural constraints on an additive model of regression trees that compare the performance of unrestricted and restricted prediction models.
 LASSO-based methods \cite{bien2013lasso} select interactions by shrinking the coefficients of insignificant terms to zero.
 Specifically, neural network-based models, e.g. feed-forward neural networks, Bayesian neural networks and convolutional neural networks, are utilized to examine the weight matrices \cite{tsang2017detecting, singh2018hierarchical, cui2019learning}.
 Several more advanced explainable frameworks have been proposed to capture feature interactions from well-defined models, e.g. Shapley Taylor Interaction Index (STI) \cite{grabisch1999axiomatic, sundararajan2020shapley}, Integrated Hessians (IH) \cite{janizek2021explaining} and \texttt{Archipelago} \cite{tsang2020does}.